 Linda joined Breast Cancer Care WA in August 2013.
 Taking a holistic perspective while walking alongside each person is most important to her.
 She believes that gently connecting and being with someone in the face of adversity creates a relationship for collaborative efforts towards finding their inner wisdom and resilience – to be able to move forward, tackling new experiences with confidence.
 An integrative, humanistic therapeutic approach provides the foundations for Linda’s work.

 “I feel most grateful and privileged to be a part of Breast Cancer Care WA, to bear witness to the stories of others and to be able to provide assistance in as many areas of a person’s life experience as possible.
 I never cease to be inspired by the courage and capacity of the human spirit.”

 Jacqui first joined Breast Cancer Care WA in April 2015, on a fixed term contract as Counsellor to fill in for staff on long leave.
-She has had several contract renewals since then and finds her role as a Counsellor both challenging and very rewarding.
+She finds her role as a Counsellor both challenging and very rewarding.